wildlyons99/EE31Junior-Design/Challenge 7 - Go Beyond/README.md

-#EE31: Junior Design - Final Project, Go Beyond
+# EE31: Junior Design - Final Project, Go Beyond
 This is the Go Beyond for Team Team Red for EE31.
 The GUI only primarily works with Challenge 1 and if the MQTT code is uncommented.

 The following section is an attempt at explaining how to run the GUI.

+## Folder Structure
+- ArduinoPIO: Folder for PlatformIO project that has basic test code for sending MQTT messages on the Arduino Uno Wi-Fi Rev2 board. main.cpp contains the basic example.
+- mosquitto-mqtt-broker: Included download of mosquitto for portablility.
+Acts as MQTT broker (can subscribe and publish as well).
+- TeamTeamRedViewer-GUI: Folder containing GUI, as a PyCharm project.
+GUI file of importance is TeamTeamRedViewer.py

 # Setup
 1. First get the MQTT broker working.
 This is done through mosquitto (Windows program included).